Healthy Pregnancy, Healthy Baby

-Last spring the OB Unit also worked with RiverView’s Surgical Services Team to ensure that mothers who deliver via cesarean section get to enjoy the same closeness with their newborns.
+In 2014, RiverView was one of the first hospitals in the region to start keeping mother and baby together after a cesarean.
+The OB Unit worked with RiverView’s Surgical Services Team to ensure that mothers who deliver via cesarean section get to enjoy the same closeness with their newborns.
 Instead of being separated after the procedure and during the recovery period, mothers delivering at RiverView can keep their newborn with them from birth through recovery on the OB Unit.

 No longer is it the case that a family’s first night alone with the new baby is after returning home from the hospital.
 The Centers for Disease Control, the World Health Organization, and the American Academy of Pediatrics all recommend a 24 hour “rooming-in’’ setup.
 Rooming-in is the practice of keeping mother, baby, and family together in the same room after the birth of their baby and through the remainder of the hospital stay.
 Newborns only leave their mothers and go to the nursery for procedures or if needing specialty observation.